cogent3/cogent3/doc/cookbook/alignments.rst

 Extracting maps of aligned to unaligned positions (i.e., gap maps)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 It's often important to know how an alignment position relates to a position in one or more of the sequences in the alignment.
-The ``gapMaps`` method of the individual sequences is useful for this.
+The ``gap_maps`` method of the individual sequences is useful for this.
 To get a map of sequence to alignment positions for a specific sequence in your alignment, do the following:

 .. doctest::